|

 MacFarlane (a friend pointed out I did not have my name here before.

-Thanks Hollywood!) all my
+Thanks Hollywood!)

 friends in England call me Mac hence "Mac's Modeling".
 (I